akeneo/pim-api-docs/content/apps/using-oauth2.md

 {
   "access_token": "Y2YyYjM1ZjMyMmZlZmE5Yzg0OTNiYjRjZTJjNjk0ZTUxYTE0NWI5Zm",
-  "token_type": "bearer"
+  "token_type": "bearer",
+  "scope": "read_products write_products"
 }
 ```

 ::: warning
 You must **store the access token securely**.
 If you need to ask for a new one, you have to go through the same steps
-and be granted a new access token by the PIM user.
+and be manually granted a new access token by the PIM user.
 :::

 ::: info